-Naadam is the big event in Mongolia—a lively national festival, held every year.
+The Naadam Festival is the big event in Mongolia—a lively national celebration, held every year.
 Naadam means “three manly games.”
-Known as the world’s second-oldest Olympics, it celebrates what defined civilization in the steppes eight centuries ago—archery, wrestling and horse riding.
+Known as the world’s second-oldest Olympics, it celebrates what defined civilization in the Steppes eight centuries ago—archery, wrestling, and horse riding.
 The competitors in the riding events are all children aged between 5 and 12, many of whom have been in the saddle since the age of one.
 It is claimed that such equestrian skills won Genghis Khan an empire that stretched from the Sea of Japan all the way to Europe.
 Once a religious ceremony, the festival now formally commemorates the 1921 revolution when Mongolia declared itself a free country.
-This tour is a unique opportunity to be among the few non-Mongolians to experience this spectacular, colorful but little-known festival and soak up the exciting atmosphere of this national holiday.
+This tour is a unique opportunity to be among the few non-Mongolians to experience this spectacular, colorful, but little-known festival and soak up the exciting atmosphere of this national holiday.
 Our tour combines the Naadam Festival with an amazing overland journey from Moscow on board the Golden Eagle private luxury train.

 Day 1: Moscow